10maurycy10/10maurycy10.github.io/content/projects/200_buck_xrf/index.md

 ![Results](au.png)

-And some tin, element 50 (25,28 keV):
+And some tin busmuth alloy, element 50 (25,28 keV) and element 83 (only the 10 keV line from an outer shell is visible):

 ![Results](sn.png)

-Each of these elements created peaks in slightly different positions, as expected from their atomic numbers
+Each of these elements created peaks in different positions, as expected from their atomic numbers

-This method isn't able to identify elements in a sample (you do get what you pay for after all), but is good enough to confirm the presence of heavier elements.
+It isn't able to identify elements in a sample, but is good enough to confirm the presence of heavier elements.